 Once you've walked the length of the promenade and taken in the gorgeous view, tour the streets of Brooklyn Heights.
 Walk from Hicks Street to Joralemon Street to see this quaint stretch of the neighborhood.
 This pocket of Brooklyn is home to historic brownstones and tree-lined streets.
 If you want to shop, walk along Henry Street toward the bridge to find a few shops and restaurants.
 If you'd like to pair your visit to this area with a walk on the Brooklyn Bridge, you can access the bridge by either walking down Clinton Street and through Cadman Square Park, or you can walk down Henry Street.

 If you'd rather stick around Brooklyn, allow some time to explore Brooklyn Bridge Park, which runs through the Brooklyn Heights waterfront.
 The park has a roller rink, a swimming pool, and a luxury hotel.

 Bushwick has transformed a lot within the past decade.
 For years, this Brooklyn neighborhood was neglected, and many of the buildings were shuttered.
 But it's now experiencing a renaissance.
 Factory facades have been transformed into canvases for talented street artists, and creative types are flocking to the area.

-Although this is the most well-known stretch of Bushwick for street art, there are also other notable murals in... the Bushwick/East Williamsburg border near the Morgan Avenue L stop.
-Stroll through this section of Bushwick, stopping in at Friends NYC on Bogart Street for some vintage threads, as well as a great collection of new clothes and jewelry, as you continue you walk through the arty streets of Bushwick.
-If you want to explore more of the area, check out our guide to this hip neighborhood.Continue to 5 of 6 below.
+Although this is the most well-known stretch of Bushwick for street art, there are also other notable murals in the Bushwick/East Williamsburg border near the Morgan Avenue L stop.
+Stroll through this section of Bushwick, stopping in at Friends NYC on Bogart Street for some vintage threads, as well as a great collection of new clothes and jewelry, as you continue you'll walk through the arty streets of Bushwick.

 Visit the Waterfront Around Red Hook